 Lesley Erickson

-Lesley Erickson is an award-winning author, editor, and publishing specialist.
+Lesley Erickson is an award-winning author, editor, and book coach.

 Over the past two decades, Lesley has worked on hundreds of books at all stages of the publishing process, from book proposals and manuscript evaluations to production and promotion.
 As an editor, she has collaborated with authors from all walks of life – historians, academics, journalists, lawyers, politicians, and first-time authors – and the books she has edited have appeared on bestseller lists and received major awards.